project-ida/two-state-quantum-systems/src/06-excitation-transfer-revisited.md

 There are several new things to talk about in Fig. 9.

-At $\Delta E_1 = 3$ we've got an anti-crossing associated with down conversion between levels 3 and 4.
+At $\Delta E_1 = 3$ we've got an anti-crossing associated with down conversion between levels 3 (red) and 4 (purple).
 This is where TLS_1 transitions and the energy is converted into 3 bosons.
 We explored this in [Tutorial 04](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb).

-At $\Delta E_1 = 4.5$, we've got another anti-crossing between levels 4 and 5.
+At $\Delta E_1 = 4.5$, we've got another anti-crossing between levels 4 (purple) and 5 (brown).
 What's going on here?
 Let's first get a zoomed in view to check that it's a genuine anti-crossing.

 ```python
 DeltaE1 = 4.5 # This is our starting guess for the DeltaE1